vijaymathew/vijaymathew.github.io/books/info/chapter_5.md

 Output:
 ```
-Entropy:               4.057 bits/character
+Entropy:               4.385 bits/character
-Optimal encoding:      174.5 bits
+Optimal encoding:      188.6 bits
-Optimal encoding:      21.8 bytes
+Optimal encoding:      23.6 bytes
-Wasted bits (naive):   83.5 bits
+Wasted bits (naive):   69.4 bits
 ```

-The naive approach wastes 83 bits — nearly a third of the total — simply by assigning the same length code to every symbol regardless of frequency.
-The letter `e` appears five times in our sample; the letter `q` appears once.
+The naive approach wastes about 69 bits — more than a quarter of the total — simply by assigning the same length code to every symbol regardless of frequency.
+The space character appears eight times in our sample; many letters appear only once.
 Why give them the same length code?

 The answer is: we should not.
 This is the central insight of variable-length coding.